5 Shadow Work Books that Will Shine a Light on Your Inner Self

 The self-help book “The Dark Side of the Light Chasers” by Debbie Ford teaches readers how to embrace and accept their shadow side, much like the other books on this list.

-To live a full and authentic life, the author argues that we need to accept and integrate our shadow side into our lives rather than continue to ignore or act as though it doesn’t exist.
+To live a full and authentic life, the author argues that we need to accept and integrate our shadow side rather than ignore it or act as though it doesn’t exist.

 Ford helps readers identify their shadow traits and examine how these traits manifest in their lives through storytelling and personal experiences.